Excellence In Journalism Awards

-The NLGJA: The Association of LGBTQ Journalists Excellence in Journalism Awards were established in 1993 to foster and recognize excellence in journalism on issues related to the LGBTQ community.
-The Excellence in Journalism Awards are open to anyone, including non-members and journalists who do not identify as LGBTQ.
-Work can be submitted for the 2022 NLGJA: The Association of LGBTQ Journalists Excellence in Journalism Awards in the following categories:
+The NLGJA: The Association of LGBTQ+ Journalists Excellence in Journalism Awards were established in 1993 to foster and recognize excellence in journalism on issues related to the LGBTQ+ community.
+The Excellence in Journalism Awards are open to anyone, including non-members and journalists who do not identify as LGBTQ+.
+Work will be evaluated for the 2024 NLGJA: The Association of LGBTQ+ Journalists Excellence in Journalism Awards in the following categories:

 Special Recognition Awards:

 - Excellence in Book Writing